 Institutional reforms:

-- Requirement for intersectional training on cultural competence for
+- Requirement for intersectional training on cultural competence for healthcare providers.

 Community-centered solutions:

-- Partnerships with African queer organizations for
+- Partnerships with queer African organizations for tailored public relations and education.

-Tailored public relations and education. - Financing of subsidized medication programs and
+- Financing of subsidized prescription programs and sliding scale fees.

 Political advocacy:

-- Partnerships with African queer organizations for
+- Partnerships with queer African organizations for tailored public relations and education.

-Tailored public relations and education. - Financing of subsidized medication programs and
+- Financing of subsidized prescription programs and sliding scale fees.

 Call to Action

 These findings underscore the urgent need to transform sexual health services into inclusive, equitable systems.
 Success requires collaboration between policymakers, healthcare institutions, and queer African communities.
-Through the
+By implementing these recommendations, Berlin and Brandenburg can serve as a model for progressive care for marginalized populations around the world.

 Compilation of the report / Acknowledgements:

 This report was compiled under the direction of Abdul-Wadud Mohammed (Principal Investigator), a Ghanaian researcher and human rights activist with eight years of experience in LGBTQ+ rights and an MA in human rights.
-His work in the areas of community mobilization,
+His work in the areas of community mobilization, political advocacy, and intersectional research feeds into the nuanced examination of access to sexual health for queer African communities in Germany.

 The study was conducted in collaboration with sidekicks.Berlin, with strategic consultation from Stephan Jäkel and Rolf de Witt.
 Their partnership was crucial for disseminating the survey, data collection, and creative communication (including graphic and video production).